Can addiction be treated? Yes, but it’s not simple.

 While this is a national problem that occurs across the country, some areas are more affected than others.
 A study from the Journal of the American Medical Association found that incidences of NAS are more common in rural areas than urban communities.
 One of the most affected states is Tennessee, where District Attorneys have filed lawsuits against opioid manufacturers on behalf of their counties and children born with NAS.

-What states drug test newborns?
+What states drug test newborns in 2020?

 Tennessee is the only state that has a statute that explicitly states that drug use during pregnancy is a crime.
 According to this study by Pro Republica, The following states consider substance abuse during pregnancy a form of child abuse.
 In these states, women that abuse drugs and alcohol during pregnancy can be charged under statutes that protect unborn babies from child endangerment or child abuse: